theRealAph/ScopeLocals/README.md

 # Orphan paragraphs

-Scope locals are
+Extent locals are

 * Not global
 * Not per-thread
 * Per a constrained slice of a thread

 Global context is bad, per thread is better.
-Scope locals are an intra-thread context mechanism that doesn't suffer from these problems.
+Extent locals are an intra-thread context mechanism that doesn't suffer from these problems.